HelixNetwork/nautilus/README.md

 ## Discussion

-Discuss Nautilus Wallet on our discord [forums](https://discord.gg/Mh6Tafg)
+Discuss Nautilus Wallet in our [discord](https://discord.gg/Mh6Tafg).

 ## Want to Contribute?